 Prior to SegWit, P2SH was most commonly used for multisig, as it saved space and privacy compared to alternatives such as bare multisig.

 SegWit implemented Pay-to-Witness-Script-Hash (P2WSH), which functions similarly to P2SH.
 P2WSH outputs can be spent by providing the Witness Script, the SegWit equivalent of the redeemScript, and the signatures and public keys required by the Witness Script.
-Whereas P2WPKH inputs leave the ScriptSig blank, P2WSH inputs place the Witness Script in the ScriptSig and place the [Script Witness], composed of the required signatures and public keys,
+Similar to P2WPKH inputs which leave the ScriptSig blank, P2WSH inputs must have blank ScriptSig fields and place the Script Witness–composed of the required signatures and public keys–in the witness field.

 The introduction of two new script types was a major change to the Bitcoin protocol, and the many different wallets, applications, and services could not be expected to immediately accommodate this large change.
 In order to make SegWit adoption easier and more incremental, a bridge was constructed between legacy script types and SegWit script types.